mohammadnusairat/arabic-youtube-transcript-translator/README.md

 - **PDF Generation Libraries**
   (e.g., pdfkit, or other PDF generators integrated on backend) to generate PDF versions of transcripts and translations for user-friendly downloadable documents.

+- **SRT Generation**
+  This is done manually in the backend due to the simple, txt-like nature of an SRT file.

 ### How These APIs Work Together

 1. The user submits a YouTube video URL along with optional start and end times.